sambit-0007/Credit-Card-Fraud-Detection-using-ANN/README.md

 ### Objective
     The objective is use a Deep Learning (Artificial Neural Network) algorithm to detect whether the transaction is fraud or not.

+    Dataset can be downloaded from ( https://www.kaggle.com/mlg-ulb/creditcardfraud )